CatherineTrevor/gothenburg-netball/README.md

 Each page is responsive on various device sizes, has the same clean, simple structure, and contains the navigation bar and footer.
 The navigation bar is static, and the favicon links back to the home page.

-The layout is primarily based on [Bootstrap's grid system](https://getbootstrap.com/docs/5.0/layout/grid/), heavily modified to achieve the desired look and style.
+The layout is primarily based on <a href="https://getbootstrap.com/docs/5.0/layout/grid/" target="_blank">Bootstrap's grid system</a>, heavily modified to achieve the desired look and style.

 Each page has the necessary internal links to direct the user in alignment with the relevant part of their online journey.

+**Updated structure**

 This structure has changed in the live site.
 To maintain common industry standards, the contact.html page has been moved to the last position in the navigation bar.

-**Updated structure**

 Home | What is netball? | Photo gallery | Get in touch

 **Homepage**

 *Contents*

 - Welcome message
 - About the club
 - Next sessions dates, time and location
 - Current information about Covid-19

 *Internal links*

 - What is netball?
 - Get in touch

 **What is netball?**

 *Contents*

 - Basic rules and principles of the sport
 - Photos of professional play
 - Diagrams (where appropriate)

 *Internal links*

 - Get in touch
 - Photo gallery

 **Get in touch**

 *Contents*

 - Contact form: Name (required), Email (required), Phone, Message
 - Contact info: club email
-- Committee member basic info: photo, name, small bio *Internal links*
+- Committee member basic info: photo, name, small bio

+*Internal links*

 - Session dates on homepage

 **Photo gallery**

 *Contents*

 - Player and sports-related photo gallery

 ## Skeleton